 - Family member related by either blood or marriage

 - People who currently live together as a family

 - People who have previously lived together as a family

-- People who share a child in common, regardless of whether or not they are married or have been married in the past
+- People who are co-parents to a child, regardless of whether or not the parents have been married